Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Cost: 50 Ryo
  - Tags: Consumable, Environmental

-##### Poison Smoke Bomb
-Sturdier than regular smoke bombs, and much more dangerous, these are filled with some manner of poisonous vapor.
-They're used like regular smoke bombs, but have a 10 yard radius, a -4 visibility penalty, and persist for 25 IC.
-When you buy a poison smoke bomb, select a poison (from the Poisons section) which has Inhalation as one of its possible vectors of delivery.
-When you throw the smoke bomb, make a Toxicology roll; Anyone who is in the area, passes through the area, or spends 10 IC in the area, must make a Resistance roll against that Toxicology result, or be poisoned.
-The cost of the poison smoke bomb is 100 Ryo, plus the base cost (unreduced by buying multiples) for one dose of the chosen poison.

- - Cost: 100 Ryo + cost of poison
- - Tags: Consumable, Environmental

 ##### Soldier Pill
 The proper name is 'military ration pills', but the term soldier pill is more commonly used among shinobi.
 They're less rations than fast-acting performance-enhancing drugs.
 Though every village has a slightly different recipe, the pills are all marble-sized and black or dark brown.
 When eaten, they have the approximate flavor and texture of sawdust.